 White Kitchen Design Idea No. 4: Add Color to Island

-Here’s an idea I am toying with for adding more warmth to our kitchen, mainly because it would not be difficult to experiment with the change.
+Here’s an idea you may be toying with to add personality and dimension to a kitchen since it would not be difficult to experiment with the change.

 Painting or staining the entire island/peninsula/breakfast bar or part of it a warmer hue is an option which may be just the right choice in a white kitchen lacking depth.